Abandoned & Little-Known Airfields:

 64.85 North / 147.8 West (Northeast of Fairbanks International Airport, AK)

-Phillips Field was evidently established at some point between 1951-53,
+Phillips Field may have been established at some point between 1952-53,

-as it was not yet depicted on the 1949 USGS topo map or a 9/12/51 USGS aerial photo.
+as it was not yet depicted on a 9/12/51 USGS aerial photo nor on the 1952 USGS topo map.

 The earliest reference which has been located to Phillips Field came from Tom Slaney,